 One of the top channels in the United States would be Sling TV as it has more than 2.25 million Sling TV subscribers.
 The platform is mostly known for its wide selection of channels and its full coverage of the National Football League.

 However, there’s a catch.
-Sling TV offers 3 types of subscriptions and the its sports coverage is split across its Orange and Blue plans.
+Sling TV offers 3 types of subscriptions and its sports coverage is split across its Orange and Blue plans.
 ESPN can be found within the Orange’s arsenal, while NFL Network, FOX, and NBC lie within the Blue plan’s catalog.

 Both of these services cost $30 a month.
 However, customers can get a hold of all the aforementioned channels if they subscribe to the combined plan (Sling Blue+Orange) for $45 per month.
-That way, they’ll be able to get the complete NFL coverage.
+That way, they’ll be able to get complete NFL coverage.

 There’s one problem though.
 For CBS coverage, users need to set up an antenna, which practically defeats the purpose of getting a video streaming service in the first place.
 According to its website, setting up one is easy, convenient, and extremely affordable.